engineblock/engineblock-docs/docsrc/content/user-guide/standard_yaml.md

 Notice that bindings are represented as a map.
 The bindings above *mostly* match up with the named anchors in the statement list above.
 There is one extra binding, but this is ok.
-If a binding were named in the statement that was not defined, an error would occur.
+However, if the statement included named anchors for which no binding was defined, an error would occur.

 {{< note >}}
 This is important for activity type designers to observe: When statement bindings